For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 group_replication_transaction_size_limitvariable was added to enable you to protect a group against large transactions causing a failure.
 (Bug #84785, Bug #25510757)

-replication_group_member_statsPerformance Schema tables have been extended to provide more monitoring information for Group Replication.
-The
+replication_group_member_statstables have been extended to provide additional monitoring information for Group Replication.

-replication_group_memberstable now includes information about member's roles, and the versions of MySQL running on a member.
-The
+replication_group_membersnow includes information about member roles and the version of MySQL running on a given member.

-replication_group_member_statstable now includes information about all members in the group, the applier and local queues, and rolled back transactions.
+replication_group_member_statsnow includes information about all members in the group, the applier and local queues, and transactions which have been rolled back.
+(WL #10380)

 Replication: A new transaction length field has been added to the